 Who to bring? *PLEASE NOTE FOR SAFETY REASONS WE ARE UNABLE TO ACCOMMODATE CHILDREN* One to two people you trust to help you through the process.
 We are a small shop and simply cannot accommodate large groups of people, and we have found it very unhelpful for the alterations process to have extra opinions.
 We want to hear how we can help you feel your best in your gown, and sometimes that is not the same as how your cousin thinks you should look.
 Bring a family member or friend that knows your style and makes you feel supported—not stressed!
 You also don’t necessarily need to bring people to the fittings—we are happy to take photos and videos of the bustling process to show to whoever you plan to have help with that on your wedding day.

 When should I book?
 Booking early is recommended to ensure we have time to accommodate you to the best of our abilities, but please do your best to stick to the original appointment.
 We are a small team, so schedule changes can affect us a great deal, and it may be difficult to accommodate your change of schedule.
 Evenings and weekends usually book up about a month in advance during the busy season (April-October) so try to book early if you have a strict schedule.
-Please be aware that any delivery within six weeks of your wedding will be charged $100 rush fee per garment, six weeks will be $150, and under four weeks (if we are able to accommodate) will be an additional $200 .
+Please be aware that any due date within eight weeks of your wedding will be charged $100 rush fee per garment, six weeks will be $150, and under four weeks (if we are able to accommodate) will be an additional $200 .
 Email email@example.com with your wedding or departure date and dates and times you’re available for an initial consultation.

 When should I schedule my initial fitting?
 We recommend starting your alterations about two to three months before the wedding, or for weddings held out of town, the date you will be leaving for the wedding.
 If you are planning to change your diet, medication, or exercise habits, please do so before your initial consultation, and simply maintain those habits after the initial fitting.
 We want your dress to look as perfect as possible, and if your body changes in between fittings, it becomes much more difficult.
 Bridal fabrics are usually quite delicate, and changing our work multiple times can take its toll on them.
 Any changes made after the initial fitting will be subject to rush fees.